Cash flow management guide: apps, payments, forecasts

 Case study: the football club that placed cash flow front and centre

-Bedford Park Rangers grew from 12 teams to 23 in five years.
-For chairman Jay Allison, clear cash flow visibility made that growth possible.
+Real-time cash flow visibility can transform how an organisation operates, even outside traditional business settings.
+Bedford Park Rangers grew from 12 teams to 23 in five years, and clear cash flow tracking made that growth possible.

 Like most grassroots clubs, Bedford Park Rangers works with tight budgets where every penny counts.
 Their biggest challenge was collecting payments, as coaches traditionally had to handle physical cash and cheques.